Human and Social Services (HMS)

 HMS 104 (3 credit hours)

-Group Dynamics for Human Services
+Group Dynamics for Human and Social Services

-Covers group techniques in clinical or agency settings based on various theoretical models with emphasis on the leadership role, phases of group development, and interaction within the group.
+Provides an overview of group techniques in clinical or agency settings based on various theoretical models with emphasis on the leadership role, phases of group development, and interaction within the group.
 Lecture: 3 credits (45 contact hours).

-Pre-requisite: HMS103 with a grade of "C" or better or Consent of Instructor.
+Pre-requisite: HMS 103 with a grade of "C" or better or consent of instructor.

 Attributes: Technical